UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Simulation Results

 We continue by evaluating the effect of the number of users on the user's rate in Fig. \ref{rate-ue}.
-It is evident that the data rate is the function of load and the BSs and users locations.
-An insightful observation from Fig. \ref{rate-ue} is that as the number of users increases, there is a notable decrease in the average rate per user due to overloading of the BSs (see Fig. \ref{load-ue}).
-The instantaneous rate of a user is directly proportional to the SINR at the user; however, the overall served rate is related to the fraction of the resources at the BSs as well.
-Hence, the highly loaded BSs provide lower rate over time such that the long-term service rate experienced by the users are related to the load of the system.
-Furthermore, in the light load conditions, the users experience better SINR than the highly load conditions due to the lower interference.
+It is evident that the data rate is the function of load and the BSs and users' locations.
+An insightful observation from Fig. \ref{rate-ue} is that as the number of users increases, there is a notable decrease in the average rate per user due to the overloading of the BSs (see Fig. \ref{load-ue}).
+The instantaneous rate of a user is directly proportional to the SINR at the user.
+However, the overall served rate is also related to the fraction of the resources at the BSs.
+Hence, highly loaded BSs provide a lower rate over time, such that the long-term service rate experienced by the users is related to the load of the system.
+Furthermore, under light load conditions, users experience better SINR compared to high load conditions due to lower interference.
 On the other hand, the average rate also depends on the resource management scheme at the BSs.
-Accordingly, the $3$D satisfaction-CA approach significantly improves average rate per user compared to the other approaches due to the load balancing mechanism and efficiently resource management.
+Accordingly, the $3$D satisfaction-CA approach significantly improves the average rate per user compared to the other approaches due to its load-balancing mechanism and efficient resource management.

-In Fig. \ref{fair-ue}, we compare the average fairness measure as given by the index that we have introduced in \eqref{fairness_metric} for different number of users.
-It shows that the average fairness for all the schemes exhibit similar trends, in which it decreases with increasing the number of users.
-The key reason is that the amount of resource to assign to some users might be insufficient as the number of users increases.
-In addition, $3$D satisfaction-CA can outperforms the other approaches in terms of fairness.
+In Fig. \ref{fair-ue}, we compare the average fairness measure as given by the index that we have introduced in \eqref{fairness_metric} for different numbers of users.
+It shows that the average fairness among all the schemes demonstrates a similar trend, with a decrease observed as the number of users increases.
+This decline can be attributed to the potential inadequacy of resources available for allocation to users, especially as their numbers grow.
+Furthermore, the $3$D satisfaction-CA approach outperforms the other methods in terms of fairness.

 Fig. \ref{reward-ue} shows the behavior of the reward function defined in \eqref{reward_func}.
-Since with increasing the number users, $3$D satisfaction-CA outperforms the other schemes in terms of average fairness and load, it provides better average reward compared to the other approaches.
-We can observe that for the high number of users, the performances of the $2$D MAB, PSO, Q-learning and DQN algorithms are almost the same.
+As the number of users increases, the $3$D satisfaction-CA scheme demonstrates superior performance in terms of average fairness and load, resulting in better average rewards compared to other approaches.
+We can observe that for the high number of users, the performances of the $2$D MAB, PSO, Q-learning, and DQN algorithms are almost the same.